Ten Thousand Years Of Tucson History

 The City of Tucson Is Established In 1775

 Around 1775, Hugo O’Conor establishes the Tucson Presido.
-This year is recognized as the formal birth date of the City of Tucson.
-Tucson becomes part of Mexico during Mexico’s fight for independence from Spain in 1821.
+That is the formal birthday of Tucson.
+Tucson was part of Mexico during Mexico’s fight for independence from Spain in 1821.

 Eventually the town was named “Tucsón” and was part of the Mexican state of Occidente.
 Upon its gaining independence from Spain, Occidente later became know as Sonora about 1830.